-- Snap-on Diagnostic focuses on the development and sale of diagnostic and shop equipment to automotive service and repair shops.
-Trade names associated with this operating group include: Sun Electric ("Sun") diagnostic and service equipment; Balco - engine diagnostic, wheel balancing and alignment equipment; and Edge Diagnostic Systems - software to diagnose vehicle computer systems;
+This operation focuses on the development and sale of diagnostics, undercar, emissions and safety, and shop equipment; shop management systems; and vehicle repair and service information to vehicle service and repair shops.
+Trademarks associated with this operating group include: Sun Electric ("Sun") - diagnostics and service equipment; John Bean - undercar and other service equipment; Balco - engine diagnostics, wheel balancing and alignment equipment; Mitchell - repair and service information and shop management systems; and Edge Diagnostic Systems - software to diagnose vehicle computer systems.